 Open your title in Lectora/Lectora Online.
 Locate and drag the desired video file into your title, or alternatively, from the Insert ribbon, select Insert Video File.
 Browse for and select the desired video file.

-Lectora and Lectora Online support adding captions to FLV and MP4 video formats.
+Lectora and Lectora Online support adding captions to MP4 video formats.
 If your file is not in this format (for example, WMV or AVI), you will need to convert it to MP4.
 You can convert it as you import it with Lectora Online.
 In Lectora desktop, double-click on the video on the page (or in the Title Explorer) to switch to the Video Properties ribbon.
 Click Convert to MP4.

 Step B: Create Your Caption File